SaarthakMaini/SaarthakMaini/README.md

-# Hi there 👋
+# Hi there!! 👋
-My name is Saarthak Maini.
-I am an open source enthusiast and have a love for coding!
-I document my work on different social platforms to review my progress
+My name is **Saarthak Maini**.
+I am an `open source enthusiast` and have a love for `coding`!
+I document my work on different social platforms to review and get feedback on my progress!!
-### Tech Stack
+### - 🌱 I’m currently learning ...
+* Java
+* Data Structures and Algorithms
+* DevOps and Cloud computing
+* Touch Typing
+* Django
+* JQuery
+* Node.js
+* Making a chrome extension

+### - 🔭 I’m currently working on ...
+* Participating in JWOC
+* Making a google chrome extension
+* Attending events

 ### Tech Stack